 The Endocrine Society

 The Endocrine Society is the de facto home for EDC research.
 It works to improve funding and regulations of EDCs.
 It also has information on EDCs on its website, including Let’s Talk EDCs: Resources for Clinicians and Patients.
 The annual meeting has sessions on EDCs.
-They published a Second Scientific Statement on Endocrine-Disrupting Chemicals (2015), and have a new Special Interest Group on EDCs.
+They published a Second Scientific Statement on Endocrine-Disrupting Chemicals (2015), and have a Special Interest Group on EDCs.

 International Society for Developmental Origins of Health and Disease (DOHaD)